 |

-told that SM106 was obtained to replace a truly awful example of a Leyland National - which would be an amusing reversal
+I have been told that SM106 was obtained to replace a truly awful example of a Leyland National - which would be an amusing reversal of the regular trend of the previous decade!

-exclusive operation on local services 59 (note the destination painted on the glass of the front box) in Chichester and
+Here the duties were a bit more demanding: more or less exclusive operation on local service 59 (note the destination painted on the glass of the front box) in Chichester and

-243 in Bognor Regis, which were tendered to West Sussex County Council, so the DiPTAC-compliant modifications were
+243 in Bognor Regis, which were tendered to West Sussex County Council, so the DiPTAC-compliant modifications were apparently a condition for operation.

-ultimately a condition for operation.
-The interesting thing about this set of photographs is the way that small
+The interesting thing about this set of photographs is the way that small modifications appear progressively, such as panelling over the foglamps and ventilation air-intakes,

-ventilation air-intakes, and modification to make the ungainly, lowered, two-step front entrance.
-What a relief that the
+orange grips on the handrails and modification to make the ungainly, lowered, two-step front entrance.
+What a relief that the centre exit doors were not removed!

 |